We all are doing our part to protect against COVID 19, well almost everyone.

 I say this with absolutely no malice.
 This was the correct call by our federal and state governments.

-Although incredibly inconvenient and at times medically pressing to our patients, these measures are necessary if we are going to be successful in avoiding the level of COVID 19 catastrophes of Italy and elsewhere.
+Although incredibly inconvenient and, at times, medically pressing to our patients, these measures are necessary.
+If we are going to be successful in avoiding the level of COVID-19 catastrophes in Italy and elsewhere.

-One cannot even get their haircut at this time, or more importantly, attend certain physical therapy appointments or have needed dental procedures.
+One cannot even get a haircut at this time, let alone attend crucial physical therapy sessions or receive dental procedures.

-We collectively isolate at home, if lucky we work from home, or we simply wait at home for the bans to be lifted.
+We collectively isolate at home; if lucky, we work from home or wait for the bans to be lifted.

-And we do our part to the greater good of our community.
-Well most of us do.
+And we do our part for the greater good of our community.
+Well, most of us do.

 The Abortion Industry Is Somehow Above The Law

-There is one industry that has excluded themselves from the Governor’s executive order and the US Surgeon Generals urging, the abortion industry.
+One industry that has excluded itself from the Governor’s executive order and the US Surgeon General’s urging is the abortion industry.

-Patients cannot have their thyroid surgery, or knee replacement or hysterectomy; but elective termination of pregnancies, abortions, are being scheduled and performed daily around our state.
+Therefore, patients cannot have their thyroid surgery, knee replacement, or hysterectomy, but elective termination of pregnancies and abortions are being scheduled and performed daily around our state.

-Would someone please explain to me why the abortion industry has declared itself above the law?
+Please explain why the abortion industry has declared itself above the law?

-Why does the abortion industry believe the executive order does not apply to them in regards to the elective surgical procedure of abortion?
+Why does the abortion industry believe the executive order does not apply to them regarding the elective surgical procedure of abortion?

-And why is the executive order not being uniformly enforced across all medical facilities as stated in the order?
+Why are they not enforcing the executive order uniformly across all medical facilities, as the order states?

-Readers should be aware that the American College of Pediatrics in conjunction with other medical organizations has written their opinion stating abortion is not an essential component of healthcare for women.
+Readers should be aware that the American College of Pediatrics and other medical organizations have written their opinions stating abortion is not an essential component of healthcare for women.

-I am quite aware, and frankly embarrassed by the fact, that the American College of Obstetrics and Gynecologists in conjunction with other medical organizations has written an opinion piece that they do not support COVID-19 responses that cancel or delay abortion procedures.
+Evidently, I am pretty aware and frankly embarrassed that the American College of Obstetrics and Gynecologists, in conjunction with other medical organizations, has written an opinion piece that they do not support COVID-19 responses that cancel or delay abortion procedures.

-Regardless of one’s personal views on abortion, there is no reasonable medical rationale whatsoever that the abortion industry should excuse themselves from executive orders being followed by the rest of the medical establishment.
+Regardless of one’s views on abortion, it’s important to emphasize that there is no reasonable medical rationale for the abortion industry to exempt itself from the executive orders that the rest of the medical establishment is following.
+All medical practices should adhere to these orders for the sake of public health and safety.

-And there is no medical rationale whatsoever that our state government should not enforce the Governor’s executive order “uniformly” across all medical service lines as specifically stated in 2020 009.
+Significantly, there is no medical rationale that our state government should not enforce the Governor’s executive order “uniformly” across all medical service lines as explicitly stated in 2020 009.

-Though not a lawyer, I’m aware of no legal reason why the abortion industry should be allowed to ignore the law our land.
+While not a lawyer, I see no legal justification for allowing the abortion industry to disregard the law in our country.

 I call on the Governor and legislatures of Colorado to uniformly enforce the directives without giving favoritism to the abortion industry.